Yash Raj Films

-Yash Raj Films (YRF) is an Indian film production and distribution company founded by filmmaker Yash Chopra in 1970.
+Yash Raj Films is an Indian film production and distribution company founded by filmmaker Yash Chopra in 1970.
 Since 2012, it has been led by his son Aditya Chopra.
 The company primarily produces and distributes Hindi films and has played a significant role in shaping the Hindi film industry.

 History

-In 1960, YRF was founded by Yash Raj Chopra, a veteran director and producer in the Indian film industry.
+In 1970, YRF was founded by Yash Raj Chopra, a veteran director and producer in the Indian film industry.

 YRF Studios

 In 2005, Chopra built YRF Studios in Mumbai.
-In 2006, The first film shot at YRF Studios was the romantic thriller Fanaa.
+In 2006, the first film shot at YRF Studios was the romantic thriller Fanaa.
 Since then, several notable films have been shot at YRF Studios, including Kabhi Alvida Naa Kehna (2006), Partner (2007), Taare Zameen Par (2007), Dostana (2008), Wanted (2009), 3 Idiots (2009), Dabangg (2010), Bodyguard (2011), Ra.One (2011), Agneepath (2012), Chennai Express (2013), Jai Ho (2014), and PK (2014).
 The studio consists of six floors and spans 20 acres.
 YRF Studios has also been rented out for other film and television productions, including 10 Ka Dum and Kaun Banega Crorepati for Sony Entertainment Television, as well as Kya Aap Paanchvi Pass Se Tez Hain?, Koffee With Karan, and Satyamev Jayate for STAR India.

 YRF Distributors

-YRF since launching their distribution arm, has not just distributed films produced by them but also but also several films made by other production companies, within India as well as overseas, which includes a variety of independent films and Parallel Cinema productions such as Godmother (1999), Zubeidaa (2001), Maqbool (2004), and Meenaxi: A Tale of Three Cities (2004) among others.
+YRF since launching their distribution arm, has not just distributed films produced by them but also several films made by other production companies, within India as well as overseas, which includes a variety of independent films and Parallel Cinema productions such as Godmother (1999), Zubeidaa (2001), Maqbool (2004), and Meenaxi: A Tale of Three Cities (2004) among others.

 In recent years, YRF has distributed successful films like Tu Jhoothi Main Makkaar (2023), Laapataa Ladies (2024), and Chhaava (2025).
-While they mostly distribute Hindi films, they also have distributed a few regional films in various languages.
+While they mostly distribute Hindi films, they have also distributed a few regional films in various languages.

 In 2013, the company's distribution team sold the satellite rights of its venture Dhoom 3 for ₹75 crore to Sony Entertainment Television.

 YRF Home Entertainment

 YRF Home Entertainment division produces and releases Audio CDs, DVDs, Blu-ray Discs & VCDs.
-While these include films from YRF's own films catalogue, the division also selectively acquires films from outside banners for releasing them across Home Video formats.
-YRF Home Entertainment forever classics collection includes many of their own classic films, directed by the company's founder Yash Chopra and his son Aditya Chopra, besides several popular films from Raj Kapoor Films and B.R.
+While these include films from YRF's own film catalogue, the division also selectively acquires films from outside banners for releasing them across Home Video formats.
+YRF Home Entertainment Forever Classics Collection includes many of their own classic films, directed by the company's founder, Yash Chopra and his son Aditya Chopra, besides several popular films from Raj Kapoor Films and B.R.
 Films, among others.

 YRF Music

-The company impacted the music industry through chartbuster soundtracks in their filmography such as Darr (1993), Dilwale Dulhaniya Le Jayenge (1995), and Dil To Pagal Hai (1997).
+The company impacted the music industry through chartbuster soundtracks in their filmography such as Darr (1993), Dilwale Dulhaniya Le Jayenge (1995), Dil To Pagal Hai (1997) and Saiyaara (2025).